TFMV/quiver/adaptive/README.md

 1. Check the logs for error messages.
 2. Disable the APT system and use manual parameters.
 3. Reset the APT system by deleting the `apt` directory in the Quiver data directory.

-## License

-The APT system is part of Quiver and is licensed under the same license as Quiver.